10 Best Korean Movies of All Time, Ranked

 5. Train to Busan (2016)

 Most of the movies on this list are pretty dark, but none come close to the horror movie Train to Busan.
-A heart-pounding exploration of an apocalyptic world where a virus breaks out, turning everyone into the undead might sound like your typical zombie movie, but this Korean offering delivers far more than most of its kind.
+A heart-pounding exploration of an apocalyptic world where a virus breaks out, turning everyone into the undead might sound typical of zombie movies, but this Korean offering delivers far more than most of its kind.

 Train to Busan manages to bring together all the brilliant trademark elements you find in much of Korean cinema: slick, stylish filmmaking, claustrophobic fight scenes, and a little bit of emotional trauma, as a treat.
 One minute, you’re watching on in horror; the next, you’re weeping like a little baby, trust me!